Geddy Lee: Early years

-Lee began playing music in school when he was 10 or 11 and got his first acoustic guitar at 14.
+Lee began playing music in school when he was 10 or 11 and received his first acoustic guitar at 14.
 In school, he first played drums, trumpet and clarinet.
-However, learning to play instruments in school wasn't satisfying to Lee, and he took basic piano lessons independently.
+However, learning to play instruments in school was not satisfying to Lee, and he took basic piano lessons independently.
 His interest increased dramatically after listening to some of the popular rock groups at the time.
-His early influences included Jack Bruce of Cream, John Entwistle of The Who, Jeff Beck, and Procol Harum.
+Early influences included Jack Bruce of Cream, John Entwistle of The Who, Jeff Beck, and Procol Harum.
 "I was mainly interested in early British progressive rock", said Lee.
 "That's how I learned to play bass, emulating Jack Bruce and people like that."
 Bruce's style of music was also noticed by Lee, who liked that "his sound was distinctive – it wasn't boring."
 Lee has also been influenced by Paul McCartney, Chris Squire, and James Jamerson.